Chart Color Schemes

 An assessment of population growth drivers in West Croydon reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, West Croydon's population is estimated at around 4383 people.
-This reflects an increase of 141 individuals since the 2021 Census, which reported a population of 4242 people.
-The change is inferred from AreaSearch's estimation of the resident population as 4344 following examination of the latest ERP data release by ABS in June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2640 persons per square kilometer, placing West Croydon in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration contributing approximately 91% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the West Croydon statistical area (Lv2) had an estimated population of around 4,396 as of Nov 2025.
+This reflects an increase of 154 people since the 2021 Census, which reported a population of 4,242 people.
+The change is inferred from the resident population of 4,319 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 15 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,648 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 91.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population